 Jobvite.com recently revealed that 87 percent of hiring authorities use LinkedIn to cull talent, so it makes common sense to be on LinkedIn.
 Job seekers are using LI to find people at companies they’re targeting, networking with people who might provide opportunities, and using the Jobs feature.
 To be effective, job seekers must use LinkedIn daily.
 This takes persistence.

 Although not used as much as LinkedIn, Facebook has a job-search purpose.
 Recruiters are on Facebook, and they’re reaching out to job seekers.
-Jobvite.com also revealed that more job seekers are using Facebook (67 percent) in their search than they’re using LinkedIn.
+Jobvite.com also revealed that more job seekers are using Facebook (67 percent) for their search than LinkedIn.

 A serious consideration is keeping your Facebook account professional, because hiring authorities are looking on Facebook to see if you’re behaving.
 I was asked by one of my managers to look at job candidates on Facebook.
 One particular candidate didn’t come across as a girl scout.
 Enough said.